-I have established a Virtual Office within the course that can be used to ask questions about the course and to clarify assignments.
-I will try to answer any questions posted within the Virtual Office within the same day.
+• Email: Used the email tool in blackboard to ask any questions about the course and to clarify assignments.
+I will try to answer any questions posted within the within the same day.
 Please use email for concerns of a personal nature.
 I will respond to your email as quickly as possible (usually within 12 hours).